Obtaining Copies of Maps, Plans, and Aerial Photographs

 Digital copies - $3.50 per scan

-Digital copies will be placed on a CD or researcher-provided flash drive.
+Digital copies will be placed on a researcher-provided flash drive.
+USB drives are available for purchase.

 The oversize scanner in the Cartographic Research Room is reserved for onsite cash and carry reproductions only.
 We are unable to provide mail order reproductions.